Net Insight says new invention could double addressable market

 Tata, the official connectivity provider for Formula 1, said it had successfully tested the new technology at a race in Singapore this year.

-Tumegard said the invention, which will be rolled out in the first half of 2016, would be difficult to replicate for competitors as it requires expertise from several areas such as synchronisation, video streams, networks and data centres.
+Tumegard said the invention, which will be rolled out in the first half of 2016, would be difficult to replicate for competitors as it requires expertise from several areas such as synchronization, video streams, networks and data centers.

 "Someone would have done it a long time ago if it had been that easy," he added.